First prize for Bogdan Dugalić

 The second prize of €7,000, donated by Honorary Senator Sylvia Madsack, went to Elisey Mysin.
 He performed W.A.
 Mozart's Piano Concerto No. 27 in B flat major, K. 595, in the final.

 Born in Stavropol in 2010, pianist Elisey Mysin began playing the piano at the age of four.
 He studies at the Central Music School in Moscow with Natalia Trull and Daniil Tsvetkov.
-Numerous prizes at international competitions have already taken him to important stages such as the Tchaikovsky Concert Hall and the Zaryadye Hall in Moscow.
+Numerous prizes at international competitions have already taken him to major venues, including the Tchaikovsky Concert Hall and the Zaryadye Hall in Moscow.
 Since 2023, he has been a scholarship holder of the Accademia del Ridotto as well as the Vladimir Spivakov and Yamaha foundations.

-Anastasiia Kliuchereva (*2004) completed her studies at the Central Music School of the Moscow State Tchaikovsky Conservatory with Prof. Mikhail Voskresensky and is currently studying with Prof. Pavel Gililov at the Mozarteum University in Salzburg.
-She won first prize at the 2023 International Mozart Competition in Zhuhai and has already performed with orchestras such as the Classical Philharmonic Bonn, the Hungarian Radio Symphony Orchestra, and the Slovak Philharmonic Orchestra.
+Anastasiia Kliuchereva (b.
+2004) completed her studies at the Central Music School of the Moscow State Tchaikovsky Conservatory with Mikhail Voskresensky and is currently studying with Pavel Gililov at the Mozarteum University in Salzburg.
+She won first prize at the 2023 International Mozart Competition in Zhuhai and has already performed with orchestras such as the Classical Philharmonic Bonn, the Hungarian Radio Symphony Orchestra and the Slovak Philharmonic Orchestra.

 The young artists were accompanied in the final concert by the Mozarteum University Academy Orchestra under the baton of Ion Marin.